Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Further details on income tax matters may be found in the Canada Revenue Agency’s Personal Income Tax Guide on the Canada Revenue Agency’s website or by contacting a CRA district taxation office.

-CHA Learning will minimally maintain student transcripts and certificates for a period of 7 years.
-However, all reasonable efforts are made to secure them in perpetuity.
+CHA Learning makes all reasonable efforts to maintain student transcripts and certificates for as long as possible for at least 7 years.
 However, systems and technologies do change; therefore, this may not always be possible.

 CHA Learning collects, uses, stores and discloses personal information in accordance with the Personal Information Protection and Electronic Documents Act.
 In addition, any personal health information (i.e.: vaccination records) will be collected, used stored and disclosed only in accordance with the Personal Health Information Protection Act of Ontario.
-Criminal Record information will be collected, used, stored and disclosed according to Freedom of Information and Protection of Privacy Act.
 All personal information is kept in secured online databases or in secured physical storage and disposed of appropriately and confidentially according to applicable legislation.

-Records of student performance in the program are held by CHA Learning.
-Records of performance will only be released to the student or persons authorized by the student in writing.
-CHA Learning will not release student records to any third party without prior consent from the student.
+Records of student performance will only be released to the student or persons authorized by the student in writing.
+Some exceptions may apply where employers have made arrangements in advance with CHA Learning, with the student’s understanding and consent.
+CHA Learning will not release student records to any third party without prior written consent from the student.

 CHA Learning does not share information with employers except in the case where an employer is paying for a student’s tuition and a reporting agreement is made in advance, of which the student will be informed.
 Outside of an advance agreement being made, CHA Learning will not disclose information about student performance to employers without explicit consent from the student.
 Likewise, requests for any student information made by a third party will not be honoured without explicit consent of the student.